Boundary review recommendations: 14 new TDs in the Dáil and four new constituencies

-The next Dáil is set to be made up of 174 TDs as the Electoral Commission add an additional 14 seats.
+The next Dáil is set to be made up of 174 TDs as the Electoral Commission adds an additional 14 seats.

 The change to the constituencies has led to a further two TDs for Cork, with Cork North-Central and Cork South-Central each receiving an additional seat.